ibis-project/ibis/docs/source/release/index.rst

 * :feature:`2790` Add `startswith` and `endswith` operations
 * :feature:`2776` :feature:`2797` Allow more flexible return type for UDFs
 * :feature:`2779` Implement Clip in the Pyspark backend
-* :bug:`2770` Fix error when using reduction UDF that returns np.array in a grouped aggregation
+* :bug:`2770 major` Fix error when using reduction UDF that returns np.array in a grouped aggregation
 * :feature:`2753` Use `ndarray` as array representation in Pandas backend
 * :support:`2665` Move BigQuery backend to a `separate repository <https://github.com/ibis-project/ibis-bigquery>`_.
   The backend will be released separately, use `pip install ibis-bigquery` or `conda install ibis-bigquery` to install it, and then use as before.
-* :bug:`2712` Fix time context trimming error for multi column udfs in pandas backend
+* :bug:`2712 major` Fix time context trimming error for multi column udfs in pandas backend
-* :bug:`2710` Fix error during compilation of range_window in base_sql backends (:issue:`2608`)
+* :bug:`2710 major` Fix error during compilation of range_window in base_sql backends (:issue:`2608`)
 * :feature:`2687` Support Spark filter with window operation
-* :bug:`2696` Fix wrong row indexing in the result for 'window after filter' for timecontext adjustment
+* :bug:`2696 major` Fix wrong row indexing in the result for 'window after filter' for timecontext adjustment
-* :bug:`2702` Fix `aggregate` exploding the output of Reduction ops that return a list/ndarray
+* :bug:`2702 major` Fix `aggregate` exploding the output of Reduction ops that return a list/ndarray
-* :bug:`2693` Fix issues with context adjustment for filter with PySpark backend
+* :bug:`2693 major` Fix issues with context adjustment for filter with PySpark backend
 * :support:`2689` Supporting SQLAlchemy 1.4, and requiring minimum 1.3
 * :support:`2680` Namespace time_col config, fix type check for trim_with_timecontext for pandas window execution
 * :feature:`2646` Support context adjustment for udfs for pandas backend